secretstartups/handbook/blog/release-posts/index.html.md

 - {:#cover-image} **Cover image**: use a unique cover image for every post, usually from [Unsplash](https://unsplash.com/), and add [the required copyright info](#cover-image-license) into the Yaml file.
 This image should be eyes-catching, inspiring and avoid images of people.
 Suggested aspect ratio is 3:1 and resolution should be enough to be good-looking on big displays.
+To test the image and see how it fits (without waiting for a build or running the handbook locally):
+  - Navigate to a previous release post
+  - Using a web inspector find the element `<div class="cover" style="background-image: url();">`
+  - Inside of `url()` replace the string with the URL of the upsplash image (the actual URL of the image, you may need to right-click the image and slect "copy image address")
+  - Hit the enter key and you should see the image render inside of your web browser
 - {:#image-shadow} **Image shadow**: when you add images though the text, make sure all images have the class shadow applied: